 While you can write the personal injury demand letter yourself, it’s best to have it reviewed by a licensed injury lawyer in the state the accident occurred in.
 They can help you tighten up verbiage, facts presentation, and provide an appropriate respond-by date for the size of your claim.
 Personal injury lawyers may also add in specific law statutes that support the negligence of the counterparty (the insured) and their role in causing the accident.

 It is imperative that you include “For Settlement Purposes Only” in the heading of your insurance demand letter in case your claim goes to trial.
-Injury Claim Coach has an excellent, detailed example of why this statement is important for your settlement demand letter.

 Once you have mailed the insurance demand letter, the claims adjuster will need to review all the facts before accepting, rejecting, or submitting a counteroffer to you.
 Be aware that their job is to look for weaknesses that place fault on you and thereby clearing the insured (their client).